-- Establish a functional bio gas plant. - ❖ A model solid waste treatment system to be established. - Practice of waste segregation to be initiated. - ❖ A model Vermi composting plant to be set up in the Hostels, canteen and Quarters of university campus. - Establish a plastic free campus. - ❖ Avoid paper plates and cups for all functions in the university.
+- Second Second S - ❖ A model solid waste treatment system to be established. - Practice of waste segregation to be initiated. - Second Second S - ❖ A model Vermi composting plant to be set up in the Hostels, canteen and Quarters of university campus. - Section Establish a plastic free classroom. - ❖ Avoid plastic plates, cups and water bottle for all functions in the university.